poliwat/poliwat/content/log/1200-lines-of-code-and-good-design-principles.md

 To journal adventures with.
 I look forward to travelling.

  Now it's only been 30 minutes since I awoke but I am full blown procrastinating at this point in time.
-Slept on my wrist wrong and it feels like shit. okay okay WABI SABI and updating [poliwat master doc](/2017/08/02/poliwat-master-doc/).
+Slept on my wrist wrong and it feels like shit. okay okay WABI SABI and updating poliwat master doc

 I feel lazy